-Simply Reading is an inexpensive Orton-Gillingham based phonics program as are some other popular phonics programs such as All About Reading and the Logic of English.
-Simply Reading is a less-expansive program compared to All About Reading and the Logic of English.
-It is focused only upon teaching reading and does not teach other language arts skills.
+Simply Reading is an inexpensive phonics program that uses the Orton-Gillingham approach that is also the foundation of some other popular phonics programs such as All About Reading and Logic of English.
+All of these programs break phonics instruction down into phonograms—the numerous letter combinations that are used to make phonetic sounds.
+Simply Reading is less expansive than All About Reading and the Logic of English since it is focused only upon teaching reading and does not teach other language arts skills as do the other programs.
 Also, it condenses the phonics instruction.
-For example Unit 31 in Simply Reading teaches the phonograms aw, au, and augh.
+For example, Unit 31 in Simply Reading teaches the phonograms aw, au, and augh.
 Children learn different sounds made by those phonograms such as in draw, launch, and laugh.
-The other programs might teach one or two of these at a time rather than all three.
+Other programs might teach one or two such phonograms at a time rather than all three.

-Simply Reading is purchased as a set of PDF files that include:
+Simply Reading is purchased as a set of PDF files that includes:

 - 90-page teacher’s manual

 - set of 26 alphabet picture cards

 - set of 52 letter cards (both lowercase and uppercase individual letters)